Definition

 Market segmentation is a marketing strategy that uses well-defined criteria to divide a brand's total addressable market share into smaller groups.
 Each group, or segment, shares common characteristics that enable the brand to create focused and targeted products, offers and experiences.

 A brand's total addressable market can have a variety of needs, challenges, preferences and buying criteria.
-Market segmentation carves out focused portions of a target market in order to create messaging, products and services that are customized to those segments.
+Market segmentation carves out focused portions of a target market to create messaging, products and services that are customized to those segments.
+These segments could be divided based on criteria such as age, income, location, interests and behavior.

 Market segmentation can be a competitive differentiator.
-Customers served by market segmentation campaigns may perceive that a brand's messaging and products were specifically tailored to them.
+Customers served by market segmentation campaigns might perceive that a brand's messaging and products were specifically tailored to them.

 Why is market segmentation important?